How your application is assessed

 - Verification - a referee from the community organisation you have nominated will be required to verify your statement of community involvement.
 Please note the importance of providing accurate email contact details of your referee prior to submitting your EAP Application as inaccurate details may result in your application not being processed on time.

-All applications are assessed against the same criteria, on the nature and duration of your experience.
+All applications are assessed against the same criteria, on the nature, frequency and duration of your community experience.
 Some highly competitive courses offer a limited number of EAP places.
+These include degrees in Paramedicine, Physiotherapy, Occupational Therapy, and Speech Pathology.

 If your EAP application is successful